MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

   - SSH tunnel
   - AWS PrivateLink
 - Setup a read-only access User for Fivetran’s agent
-- Configure Archivelog Mode, Supplemental logging and Configure Direct - Capture to be enabled.
+- Configure Archive log Mode, Supplemental logging and Configure Direct - Capture to be enabled.
 - Install and configure the HVA Agent
 - Start the HVA Agent
 - Add a new connector in the Fivetran Dashboard